stonepros/stone/doc/rados/operations/add-or-rm-mons.rst

 Changing a Monitor's IP address (The Right Way)
 -----------------------------------------------

-Changing a monitor's IP address in ``ceph.conf`` only is not sufficient to ensure that other monitors in the cluster will receive the update.
+Changing a monitor's IP address in ``stone.conf`` only is not sufficient to ensure that other monitors in the cluster will receive the update.
 To change a monitor's IP address, you must add a new monitor with the IP  address you want to use (as described in `Adding a Monitor (Manual)`_),  ensure that the new monitor successfully joins the  quorum; then, remove the monitor that uses the old IP address.
-Then, update the ``ceph.conf`` file to ensure that clients and other daemons know the IP address of the new monitor.
+Then, update the ``stone.conf`` file to ensure that clients and other daemons know the IP address of the new monitor.

 For example, lets assume there are three monitors in place, such as ::